 2. Copy the supplied .zip file to your local computer.

 3. Log in to the TPAM /admin interface.

-10. By default, if you are applying a patch to a primary member of a cluster, the replicas in the cluster will be listed and highlighted in the Target Replicas list.
-If any of the replicas are deselected, the patch will not be applied to it.
-The replica can be patched at a later date by logging on directly to the /admin interface of the replica.
-If the software version numbers (excluding the build number) of the primary and the replica still match them the primary will still be able to send data to the replica.
-We recommend that you contact Technical Support before deciding to deselect any of the replicas on this list.
+12. By default, if applying a patch to a primary member of a cluster, the replicas in the cluster will be listed and highlighted in the Target Replicas list.
+If any of the replicas are deselected, the patch will not be applied to it, unless it is directly applied by logging on to the replica or applying to the replica through the CLI/API.

 Verifying successful installation

 2. To set the log refresh interval, select Refresh Results every X seconds.

 3. Once the hotfix has been applied there will be a message in the patch log stating “Patch successfully applied to system”.